Paternity and Child Support FAQs

 Can I file for child support if I think he's the father?

 Rita's Question: I have a 2 year old son.
-I reunited with a man online who promised to take responsibility and pay support and that he thinks the baby was his.
+I reunited with a man online who promised to take responsibility and pay support and he thought the baby was his.
 I just filed for child support and now he doesn't want to pay it.
 Can he be made to pay?

 Brette's Answer: Paternity testing is the only way to know who the child's father is.
 If you honestly believe this man is your child's father, you can start a proceeding for paternity.
 If he is the father then you can file for child support.
 Note that if he is the father, he would have a right to seek visitation and possibly custody.